A Beginners Guide to Cryptocurrency

 How Cryptocurrencies Work and Where to Buy Them?

 You can buy Cryptocurrency through Crypto specialised brokers and exchanges like Coinbase and Binance directly.
-You’ll need a normal bank account balance to purchase the Cryptocurrency for the first time though.
+You’ll need a normal bank account balance to purchase Cryptocurrency for the first time though.

 In some countries like the US, you may directly purchase Cryptocurrency through ATM and traditional brokers.
 All exchanges and brokers charge a nominal fee per transaction.
 You may also purchase Cryptocurrency directly from private investors holding Cryptos called peer-to-peer trading.
 As you need a wallet to store the paper currency, you’ll need a digital wallet to keep your digital currency safe too.
 Exchanges offering digital currencies provide digital and secured wallets for certain charges.

 Much like any other currency, the demand-supply rule applies to popular Cryptos like Bitcoin and Ethereum.
-However, unlike traditional currencies these digital coins have seen drastic volatility and price instability over time.
-Even the most popular digital currency Bitcoin has seen huge price swings since inception.
+However, unlike traditional currencies, these digital coins have seen drastic volatility and price instability over time.
+Even the most popular digital currency Bitcoin has seen huge price swings since its inception.
 Uncertainty in future demand, unregulated currency nature, and limited edition of currency all add to the volatility of the Cryptocurrencies.

 Advantages with Cryptocurrency Investment and Trading